LiamDoyle9/WIP_personal-website/README.md

-# WIP_personal-website
- A personal website to provide contact details and access to projects
+# This is a work in progress personal website being built using the SASS 7-1 Design Pattern.